n3dst4/gumshoe-fvtt/DEVELOPMENT.md

     scripts/do-release.sh
     ```

 6. If this is a test release, stop here.
-You can find the manifest URL to install this test release on https://gitlab.com/n3dst4/investigator-fvtt/-/releases.
+You can find the manifest URL to install this test release on [the GitLab releases page][releases].

    Otherwise, continue.